ScottyLabs/crashcourse/_talks/game-dev-unity/index.md

   parts of a game from start to finish.
 You'll even have a playable demo at the end!
 speaker: Rachel Moeller
-# optional: if your talk already has a page describing it somewhere, perhaps on
-# your personal website or on a different organization's site, uncomment and
-# populate this with a link to get there.
-#
-# Note: You can't simultaneously use this field and the "below the fold"
-# content.
-Perhaps consider linking to the other site there if you have to.
-#redirect_to:
 ---

 This talk is designed for people who have never opened Unity before.
 No prior